-At the start of the 1980s, there was limited scientific consensus on what constituted the disease process called dental caries and no real understanding of the bacterial biofilm that initiates the disease.
+At the start of the 1980s, there was a limited scientific consensus on what constituted the disease process called dental caries and no real understanding of the bacterial biofilm that initiates the disease.
 Some even doubted that dental professionals or graduates of dental assistant schools would ever embrace a preventative treatment for adult tooth decay!
-Today, preventative dentistry is a dynamic and exciting field constantly innovating with the goal of helping you avoid cavities.
+Today, preventative dentistry is a dynamic and exciting field constantly innovating to help you avoid cavities.
 Here are some of the most exciting new trends in this field.

 Fluoride for the 21st century

 Although sealant use is strongly advocated by several oral healthcare agencies, sealant application is still an emerging sector of preventative dentistry.
-Among the general public, or even students from a dental assistant program, the benefits of sealants for disease prevention appear to be misunderstood.
+Among the general public or even students from a dental assistant program, the benefits of sealants for disease prevention appear to be misunderstood.
 Misconceptions exist that sealants will seal in existing decay, or that they are easily lost.
-This goes against numerous studies that have shown that sealants effectiveness and retention has greatly improved over the past 20 years, and that caries do not progress when sealants are applied to tooth that show lesions.
+This goes against numerous studies that have shown that sealants effectiveness and retention has greatly improved over the past 20 years and that caries does not progress when sealants are applied to a tooth that shows lesions.

-Dental cavities can be caused by a number of factors, such as the individual, his or her environment, habits, etc. Through genetic analysis, it’s possible, at least, to establish a risk profile of the individual, determining whether or not he or she is naturally at risk.
-Genetic analysis is still slowly being rolled out on the market, but will start to become more popular and widespread in its use as the core of the population ages, increasing the need for preventative dentistry.
+Dental cavities can be caused by many factors, such as the individual, his or her environment, habits, etc. Through genetic analysis, it’s possible, at least, to establish a risk profile of the individual, determining whether or not he or she is naturally at risk.
+Genetic analysis is still slowly being rolled out on the market but will start to become more popular and widespread in its use as the core of the population ages, increasing the need for preventative dentistry.

 As microscopes become more flexible, powerful and efficient, it’s now possible to detect an area at risk that would have looked healthy before.
 To eliminate the bacteria, dental professionals with dental assistant training rely on advanced, local antimicrobial delivery systems that are precise and sophisticated.